How to create a savings plan

 Employer pension plans:

-If you’re a full-time worker, there’s a decent chance your employer will offer some form of defined contribution pension plan, meaning, they’ll agree to either contribute a set amount or match a portion of some or all of whatever you contribute towards your retirement.
-They’re tax-deferred, meaning you’ll only pay taxes on your contributions when you retire, and won’t pay a cent on any investment gains made along the way.
+If you’ve got a full-time job, there’s a pretty good chance your employer will offer a defined contribution pension plan, meaning they’ll agree to either contribute a set amount or match a portion or all of whatever you contribute towards your retirement.
+These contributions will generally bring about excellent tax relief opportunities.
 So between the government tax breaks and employer contributions, it’s like being deluged with money from a two-headed shower.
-You’re free to contribute as much as 18% of your prior year’s salary into your pension, and you absolutely should if at all possible; auto transfers from your paycheque will ease the discomfort.
+If you earn less than £150,000 you’re currently free to contribute as much as your entire salary, up to a maximum of £40,000 a year into your pension.
+(This number reflects the total of both your and your employer’s contributions.)
+You should absolutely contribute as close to the maximum as possible; direct debits from your paycheque will ease the discomfort of having the amount lopped off the top.

-If you max out your employer pension plan or aren’t offered one, immediately open an RRSP and/or a TFSA, both of which offer tax breaks that you should absolutely take advantage of before depositing savings in any other account.
+If you aren’t offered a pension at work, you should immediately fund a SIPP, which will provide you similar tax relief as a workplace pension, or an ISA, a tax-free savings account before looking to park your savings anywhere else.

 Savings plan formula